Makerville/knit/Readme.md

 | Regulator | TI | LM1117| SOT 223|<a href="http://www.ti.com/lit/ds/symlink/lm1117.pdf" target="_blank">Link</a>

 ### Interfaces
-We have the following interfaces onboard the Knit -
+We have the following buttons and LEDs onboard the Knit -

 |Interface | Function | Connected to|Silkscreen Identifier|
 |:-:|:-:|:-:|:-:|